David-Gyavi/DW-Clubs/README.md

 ### Styling:
-For the overall styling of the project I'm using the foundation of Boostrap but on top of that I am using my own styling.
+For my project am using bootstrap as my major styling foundation but still togather we the help of css and JQuery too.

 ## Technologies In the Project: